|Department of Political Science||

 |This course utilizes the electronic course

-with disabilities have the right to equal access, use and benefit of
+disabilities have the right to equal access, use and

 |Americanists might also want to skim

-my Religion and Politics in the United States (6th edition,
+Religion and Politics in the United States (6th

-Rowman & Littlefield, 2011) and consult the Oxford Handbook of Religion and American
+edition, Rowman & Littlefield, 2011) and consult the Oxford Handbook of Religion

-Immanent Frame, a blog maintained by the Social Science Research
+a blog maintained by the Social Science Research Council

-and other contributions from a diverse group of academic commentators.
+insights and other contributions from a diverse group of

 Most of the readings are available on-line through the link that is indicated.
 If you find an article with a broken link, please inform me by email as soon as possible.
 For access to most online articles, you will be required either to be on the UF network or to be logged in remotely to the UF Library through VPN or a proxy server.
 Book chapters will be available through the ARES.
 I will try to enable ARES to be accessed through the Sakai e-learning site but you can also get to it via the library site if you use the campus network or have an active VPN connection.
 If you can't access an article or chapter from this page, please let me know ASAP so I can fix the link.